+ARTS 125: Art Practices I. (3) This is an interdisciplinary course, exploring the thematic concepts and diverse media that are central to the nature of art making today.
+Art Practices I will investigate issues of LIGHT, FRAME and MARK.
+ARTS 126: Art Practices II.
+(3) This is an interdisciplinary course, exploring the thematic concepts and diverse media that are central to the nature of art making today.
+Art Practices II will investigate issues of MOTIVE and CHANGE.
 ARTS 130: Introduction to Electronic Art.
 (3) Introduction to the computer as a medium and fine art tool.
 Course will explore history, theory and contemporary art issues associated with computer-based art practice, as well as introducing students to basic tools and technologies.
 ARTS 157: Small Scale Metal Construction I. (3 to a maximum of 6)) Introduction to basic fabrication methods as they relate to object-making and small-scale sculpture.
 ARTS 168: Introduction to Ceramics.
 (3) Comprehensive introduction to the terms, concepts, historical, and technical information that support creative development.
 Includes hand building and throwing, basic clay bodies, slip and glaze, oxidation, reduction, and atmospheric firing.
 ARTS 187: Introduction to Photography.
-(3) Hands-on course introducing students to the basic techniques of digital, black and white, and color photography.
-Students are strongly encouraged to enroll in ARTS 188 the following semester ARTS 188: Visualizing Ideas Using Photography.
-(3) This course will help students to develop their ideas conceptually.
-Students will work in digital, color, and black & white processes, and experiment with cameras, scanners, and other technology to further their ideas.
+(3) This is a hands-on course introducing contemporary techniques, technologies, underlying concepts, and practitioners of fine art photography.
+ARTS 187 is a foundation course designed to prepare students for ARTS 188.
+ARTS 188: Visualizing Ideas Using Photography.
+(3) This course will help students use photography to develop their ideas conceptually.
+Students will work in both a traditional and an experimental manner with a variety of photographic process and technologies to advance the visual presentation of their ideas.
 Prerequisite: ARTS 187.